-PHYSICAL SETTING: Regents Physics Grades 11-12 1 Credit Prerequisite: Algebra II or may be taken concurrently.
-Must have completed and passed 2 or more Regents Science Exams - Earth Science/Living Environment/Chemistry Physics is the study of the laws of the universe through measurement.
+PHYSICAL SETTING: REGENTS PHYSICS Grades 10-12 1 Credit Prerequisite: Algebra II or may be taken concurrently Must have completed and passed 2 or more Regents Science Exams - Earth Science/Living Environment/Chemistry

+Physics is the study of the laws of the universe through measurement.
 This is the third science course in the latest high school science sequence.
 This course is for students who passed Earth Science/Living Environment Regents and Chemistry Regents.
 This is a hands-on study of Natural Laws such as: gravity, projectiles, collisions, explosions, electricity, nuclear energy, wave motion, magnets, light and sound.
 Simple math concepts are used throughout the course to examine and solve problems.
 Physics is a combination of hands-on activities, demonstrations and discussions to provide the student with a better understanding of the physical occurrences in nature as well as the ability to predict the outcomes of those occurrences.
 There is a lab requirement that must be met to be eligible to take the Physical Setting: Physics Regents Exam.
-The Regents Physical Setting exam will conclude this course. \College in the High School:6 Credits SUNY
+The Regents Physical Setting exam will conclude this course.
+College in the High School:6 Credits SUNY FMCC SCI 161/SCI 162 Introduction to Physics I/II

-FOOD SCIENCE AND TECHNOLOGYGrades 9-121 CreditPrerequisite: Successful Completion of Regents Earth Science and The Living EnvironmentThis course is not recommended for students who have already passed three Regents sciencecourses.
-Enrollment preference will be given to students who require a physical science forgraduation purposes
+FOOD SCIENCE AND TECHNOLOGY Grades 9-12 1 Credit Prerequisite: Successful Completion of Regents Earth Science and The Living Environment This course is not recommended for students who have already passed three Regents science courses.
+Enrollment preference will be given to students who require a physical science for graduation purposes.
 This full year course will explore the food industry.
 Students will complete projects and activities that will help them understand how the food they eat is developed, marketed, researched and sold.
 Students will learn about how food is produced, processed, developed, marketed, advertised and viewed by the consumer.
 This class will explore every path your food takes from the field to the table.